TobiasPSP/doneland_sources/README.md

 > [!TIP]
 > If you find *practically* incorrect statements or would like to add your own tricks and insights, please go to the menu on top of this page and file an [issue](/../../issues), or visit the [discussion](/../../discussions) forum.
 >
-> We only focus on *practically relevant* information.
+> We focus on *practically relevant* information.
 Please do not file an issue if you feel that there is an *academic* issue with terminology used or explanations given.
 >
 > Should you find information that is simply *wrong* or would even lead to *damage* or *malfunction*, or if you'd like to share own *practically relevant* experience, you are most welcome.